If you rotate the figure 6 so it is upside down, you get a 9, and vice versa.

 - In the How I Met Your Mother episode "Bad News", the numbers 50 to 1 are hidden in the episode as a countdown until Marshall receives the news of his father's death.
 A file folder Barney is holding is marked with the number 9, and later the folder is picked up upside down, now representing the number 6 in the countdown.

 - In a Halloween episode of Quantum Leap, Sam leaps into the body of a horror writer whose street address is 669.
 Near the climax, the 9 flips upside down to reveal that the devil is amongst them.

 - Parodied in an early episode of Saturday Night Live, one sketch was a parody of The Omen.
 Late in the sketch, one character accuses the child, Damien, of being spawned from Satan, and they should check for the Number of the Beast on his forehead.
 One character checks by standing behind the child, and declares that everything is okay with him, because the number on his forehead is 999.

-- Cheers: The bar has a raffle using numbered pingpong balls.
+- Cheers: In "Our Hourly Bread", the bar has a raffle using numbered ping pong balls.
 Number 99 gets chosen, but Sam points out that the 99 looks like a 66.
 Hilarity Ensues.

 - Parodied in 3rd Rock from the Sun:

 Harry: "Dick, I've lost all feeling in the left side of my body. [looks at can upside down] Could somebody please call "1-1-6"?